W. H. Bickel Estate

 The grounds are equally impressive with a stone carriage house, stone entrance pillars, two stone fountains (one about thirty feet in diameter with a fountain head once capable of a 50-foot fountain spray, and the second fountain contains within it a hand-carved sandstone sculpture of a mill with a waterwheel), matching stone flower boxes, and a pair of fighting lions carved from sandstone.
 Behind the main house is a wooden barn that was sold from the main property and converted to four apartments, but which has been repurchased and rejoined with the main property.

-In its prime, the Bickel Estate was a showplace, with the sweeping grounds rising to the knoll that hosts the house.
-At Christmas time, the entire property would be lighted with everything from the colored lights glowing through the 50-foot spray of the large fountain to the giant Christmas tree lighted by the main house.
-In the summertime, the fountains flowed among vast gardens of flowers lining the winding drive to the portico.
-“Gazing Balls” also adorned the front and side landscapes and the landscape was always immaculate and seasonal.
+In its prime, the Bickel Estate was a showplace, with the grounds rising to the knoll that hosts the house.
+At Christmas time, the entire property would be lighted with colored lights and a 50-foot spray of the large fountain to the giant Christmas tree lighted by the main house.
+“Gazing Balls” also adorned the front and side landscapes which was often seasonally changed.

 The property once was the center of a 400 acre property that contained unique features such as a ½ mile horse track with grandstands and a large zoo.
 Today, the property maintains a noble stature in what has developed as a residential and light commercial area.